made/blog/package/made/blog-theme-basic/README.md

-# made/blog-theme-base
+# made/blog-theme-basic

 The base theme for `made/blog`.
+It is called 'basic'.

 This one comes pre-installed with every new `made/blog` based installation.